2.4 – Experimental Design and rise of statistics in medical research

 Another case to consider

-Consider the following example.
-My dad was diagnosed with lung cancer in his early 80s; his left lung showed many spots when imaged and biopsy confirmed.
-Surgeons removed half of the lung and after five years he was considered cancer free.
-Why did he develop cancer in the first place?
-If you immediately think, “He’s a smoker,” that’s not a good explanation: he last smoked tobacco in his early thirties (latency smoking-lung cancer link about 20 years, Lipfert et al 2019).
+Cancer of the lung in non-smokers is the seventh leading cause of cancer mortality worldwide (Field and Withers 2012).
 Tobacco smoking is not the only environmental trigger for lung cancer.
 Long term exposure to radon gas, a naturally occurring, radioactive noble gas has been linked to lung cancer (EPA).
-Cancer of the lung in non-smokers is the seventh leading cause of cancer mortality worldwide (Field and Withers 2012).
 I grew up on Vashon Island, Washington, in a non-smoking home environment.
 Radon levels on Vashon Island and other areas around Puget Sound are low (source: Washington State Department of Health).
-Vashon Island is rural, but, as it turns out, within range of a larger copper smelter located in nearby Ruston (Fig. 1; my home was 17 km distance from the smelter).
+Vashon Island is rural, but, as it turned out, within range of a larger copper smelter located in nearby Ruston (Fig 1; my home was 17 km distance from the smelter).
 The smelter was last in operation in 1986 and was torn down in 1993 (EPA publication number 910R94001).
 The smelter stack rose more than 500 feet dispersing smoke laden with heavy metals, notably arsenic and lead, into the air (Bromenshenk et al. 1985).
 Over the smelter’s 68 years of service, winds carried away the smoke to my island and to other areas known now as the “Ruston-Vashon Island Exposure Pathway” (Kalman et al 1990).
-Thus, tens of thousands of people were (and continue to be) exposed to the heavy metals deposited into the soils, forming a distinct treatment group (Milham & Strong 1974; Kalman et al 1990; EPA 2000).
-Is arsenic exposure a plausible mechanism for lung cancer?
+Thus, tens of thousands of people were (and continue to be) exposed to the heavy metals deposited into the soils, forming a distinct exposure group (Milham & Strong 1974; Kalman et al 1990; EPA 2000).
+Is arsenic exposure a plausible mechanism for my Dad’s lung cancer?
 Workers exposed to arsenic have higher rates of lung cancer (Sullivan 2007, Wei et al 2019).
 Cultured lung cells exposed to arsenic associated with changes in gene expression (Clancy et al 2012).
 Coincidently, two of the family dogs developed and died of cancer as did one female goat.
 Perhaps my dad’s lung cancer was attributed to long exposure to arsenic (his blood readings for arsenic were in the range of 11 ug/L).

 ASARCO smelter, Ruston, WA.
 Map of affected areas